Hello All,

 Glidor

-As the post mention that the employee "did not handover his work well", here the HR and HOD is secondary, but the immediate reporting head is primary on list who failed to collect reports on routine basis.
+As the post mentions that the employee "did not hand over his work well," here the HR and HOD are secondary.
+The immediate reporting head is primary on the list, who failed to collect reports on a routine basis.
+Officially, the process is correct to communicate through HR; however, the management has to get just a few words from the immediate reporting senior also for this lapse.

-Very simple, terminate him without any chance to defend (since he is on probation there is no need to give any notice or reason for termination) and ask him to handover duties.
-Since he has worked only for a few days, there would be hardly any duties to be handed over and therefore, even if he does not turn up nothing to worry.
-I have put this thought just because retaining such a person would create problems in future.
+Very simple, terminate him without any chance to defend (since he is on probation there is no need to give any notice or reason for termination) and ask him to hand over duties.
+Since he has worked only for a few days, there would be hardly any duties to be handed over, and therefore, even if he does not turn up, nothing to worry about.
+I have put this thought just because retaining such a person would create problems in the future.
 It is good that he has shown his attitude in the first month of his joining itself.
-You may take some other person in his place, that would be better
+You may take some other person in his place; that would be better.

 From India, Kannur